Feyerabend/vm/cmp3/README.md

 ## note

 The case of *DIVIDE* is not implemented in the compiler as it does not exist in the virtual machine so far, and hence could not run.
 Division is though here included in *parsing* as it gives the more complete illustration of expressions.
+The problem is that division by zero is undefined in ordinary arithmetic, and hence have to have some special handling.
+A calculator often gives "ERROR" as the answer.